-Note 16 - PAYCHECK PROTECTION PROGRAM LOAN
+Note 16 - PAYCHECK PROTECTION PROGRAM GRANT (PPP)

-On April 29, 2020, the Council was granted a loan from Progressive National Bank in the amount of \$96,392 pursuant to the Paycheck Protection Program (the PPP) under Division A, Title 1 of the CARES Act, which was enacted March 27, 2020.
-The loan was in the form of a note dated April 29, 2020 and bears interest at a rate of 1.00% per annum, payable monthly commencing on November 29, 2020.
-Funds from the loan may only be used for payroll costs, costs to continue group health care benefits, mortgage payments, rent, utilities, and interest on other debt obligations incurred before February 15, 2020.
-The Council intends to use the entire loan amount for qualifying expenses.
-Under the terms of the PPP, certain amounts of the loan may be forgiven if they are used for qualifying expenses as described in the CARES Act.
+The Council was granted a Paycheck Protection Program loan during the year ended June 30, 2020 in the amount of \$96,392.
+Funds from the loan may only be used for payroll costs, costs to continue group health care benefits, mortgage payments, rent, utilities, and interest on other debt obligations incurred before February 13, 2020.
+Under the terms of the Paycheck Protection Program, certain amounts of the loan may be forgiven if they are used for qualifying expenses as described in the CARES act.